 Tag Archives: Unity of the Bible

-Well then, what is THE Bible?
-The Bible is inspired by God and is the account of God’s action in the world and His purpose with all creation.
+The actual Bible is inspired by God and is the account of God’s action in the world and His purpose with all creation.
 The writing of the Bible took place over sixteen centuries and is the work of over forty human authors.
-It is an amazing collection of 66 books with very different styles all containing the message God desired us to have.
+It is an amazing collection of 66 books with very different styles, all containing the message God desired us to have.

 Some interesting additional reading is this outside source “The Universe Confirms the Bible.”

 There is also incredible historical accuracy found in the Bible.

 Archaeology has shown the events, places, and people are consistent with history.
 Archaeological evidence demonstrates the historical and cultural accuracy of the Bible.
 Archaeological findings demonstrate that the Biblical prophets accurately predicted events hundreds of years before they occurred, something that lies beyond the capability of people.
 The Dead Sea Scrolls have also provided impressive evidence for both the integrity of the Hebrew Bible/Old Testament, and the authenticity of the books themselves.
 Archaeology has also shown events, places, and people of the New Testament are consistent with history.

 The reliability and accuracy of the New Testament is often contested by critics yet the accuracy of the New Testament cannot be disputed when looked at in the realm of the other ancient writings, such as the ones by Plato, Aristotle, and Homer.
 The New Testament documents are better preserved and more numerous than any other ancient writings and because of this, they can be cross-checked for accuracy and are very consistent.
 The more I read and learned about how historical documents are authenticated, the more in awe I became.